48 Things To Do In Tucson When It’s Too Hot!

 The high altitude trails of Mt Lemmon (8000-900o ft) are one of the few places where you can safely hike in the afternoon during a hot Tucson summer.
 Unlike the desert hiking trails where you have to inconveniently set your alarm and rush out of bed to beat the heat (and the temperatures are still way to hot), you can comfortably make your way over to Mt.
 Lemmon and enjoy an abundance of shady trails loaded with pretty pine and aspen trees.
 The temps at Mt.
 Lemmon are typically about 20 degrees cooler and boy does it make all the difference!
 Check out the Meadow trail or the Marshall/Gulch Aspen loop.

 Although Tucson no longer had a regular drive-in theater, the Cactus drive-in hosts a number of pop up events at the Tanque Verde Swap Meet.
-Some of the selections on the lineup for 2017 included Grease, La La Land, and The Princess Bride.
+Past showings have included Grease, La La Land, and The Princess Bride.
 An alternative is to make your way up to Glendale for an old-fashioned night at the West Wind Drive In, a long running Phoenix area drive-in which screens 2 movies each night for just $7.50 per person.

 Location: 4100 S Palo Verde Rd (Cactus drive-in), 5650 N 55th Ave, Glendale, AZ (West Wind Drive-In)

 Summer is the best time to enjoy a fine dining experience at any of the Tucson resorts as the area is pretty desolate this time of year.
-The Grill at Hacienda del Sol offers the best views in town with outstanding views of the Catalina mountains via the gigantic windows.
+The Grill at Hacienda del Sol offers one of the most scenic dining rooms in town with outstanding views of the Catalina mountains via the gigantic windows.
 The food and service are just mediocre, however, overall it’s a pleasant dining atmosphere and the views cannot be beat!

 Location: 5501 N Hacienda Del Sol Rd, Tucson, AZ 85718

 **NOTE** This list is intended more for Tucson and Southern Arizona locals looking for things to do during the summer season.
 I do not recommend planning a vacation to Tucson (or any other low altitude Southern Arizona area like Phoenix) during the months of May-September).
-As most of the tourist worthy, most memorable sights in Tucson involve hiking trails and other outdoor based activities, it’s best to save your trip for the fall or winter season when it is bearable outside to explore the desert landscapes without rushing through it to get out of the brutal sun.
+As most of the tourist worthy, most memorable sights in Tucson involve hiking trails and other outdoor based activities, it’s best to save your trip for the fall or winter season when it is bearable enough outside to explore the wonderful desert landscapes without rushing through it all.